davidweisss/iHodl/README.md

 Own and control the bitcoin you hodl like a champ.

-The creation of a bitcoin key offline, recording it, then erasing all computer traces guarantees only you will ever have that key.
-You can then make a hard copy, secure it (in a safe), then deposit bitcoin = your self-managed savings bank account.

-This is much safer alternative to Coinbase, for example, who hold the key for you.
-Much more secure than a hardware wallet.
-Much more secure than keeping gold in a nuclear-resistant bunker, in fact!

 ![ihodl](https://user-images.githubusercontent.com/1084645/46902779-7e73c780-cecb-11e8-84c6-b250f6e13a66.jpeg)
-This device runs the Bitcoin Core software implementation of the Bitcoin protocol and uses it disconnected and offline to generate new-to-the-universe bitcoin keys: private key, and (deducible from private key) public key, aka bitcoin wallet address.
+This device runs the Bitcoin Core software implementation of the Bitcoin protocol, which is the most secure software on the planet.

+It uses bitcoin disconnected and offline to generate new-to-the-universe bitcoin keys: private key, and (deducible from private key) public key, aka bitcoin wallet address.

 Runs on a standard linux distribution (Raspbian Lite, ie CLI / non-GUI).